bteizazu/Project1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly **distributed**, in addition to restricting **access** to the network.
-- TODO: What aspect of security do load balancers protect? **They monitor web traffic and ensures servers don't get overwhelmed**
+-  **The load balancers monitor web traffic and ensure servers don't get overwhelmed**
--  What is the advantage of a jump box? **The jumpbox provides security by serving as a gateway between the internet and other machines not exposed to the internet**
+-  **The jumpbox provides security by serving as a gateway between the internet and other machines not exposed to the internet**

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the **web activity** and **system logs**.